NoorAhmd/test_proj/Readme.txt

 Coding Principles

 1. All inputs must be sanitized against XSS and SQL injection
-2. Endpoints must return 500 Error
+2. Endpoints must return 500 Error with a proper error text on error cases {"response":"error","reason":errorReason}.
+Success cases must return {"response":"success","data":returnObject}
 3. Using Async/Await is must.
 4. Don't forget to catch the execution errors.
 5. Database credentials must be passed to logic via shell variables.